BVI Highlights

 Sage Mountain

 Mount Sage National Park is a 96-acre protected area and is Tortola’s highest peak, 1,1716 feet.
 Situated in western Tortola, about a 20-minute drive southwest of Road Town, Sage Mountain National Park is open from dawn to dusk.
 You can get there via car, shuttle or taxi.
 There are 12 looped hiking trails that wind through the park and hikers can access its grounds for a minimal fee.
 The vegetation is semi-rain forest.
-There are many hiking trails to enjoy.
-The park provides spectacular views of many BVI islands along with the USVI islands of St. John and St. Thomas.
+The park provides spectacular views of the BVI islands along with the USVI islands of St. John and St. Thomas.
 Photo: @WillThomas

 Nanny Cay Village

-Home to a large upscale expanding marina, hotel, shops, and restaurants, Nanny Cay Village is an up-and-coming nautical village in Tortola.
+Home to a large upscale marina, hotel, shops, restaurants, pool and beach bar.
 Located between Road Town and West End, the marina hosts many of sailing’s top international events such as the ARC (Atlantic Rally for Cruisers) & the popular BVI Spring Regatta.
-You’ll find “yachties” from around the world gathered here.
-Recently an outer marina has been constructed to accommodate more visiting yachts.
+You’ll find “yachties” from around the world here.

 Favorites